jeremytammik/tbc/a/1929_formit_quaternion.md

-Yet another update to RevitLookup brings us to [release 2022.0.2.5](https://github.com/jeremytammik/RevitLookup/releases/tag/2022.0.2.5), adding automatic generation of a release for the master branch and attaching the completerd installer as an asset to the release:
+Yet another update to RevitLookup brings us to [release 2022.0.2.5](https://github.com/jeremytammik/RevitLookup/releases/tag/2022.0.2.5), adding automatic generation of a release for the master branch and attaching the completed installer as an asset to the release:

 <center>
 <img src="img/revitlookup_2022_0_2_5.png" alt="RevitLookup 2022.0.2.5" title="RevitLookup 2022.0.2.5" width="400"/> <!-- 978 -->